genglinliu/NTK-study/README.md

 Discussion: It is understandble how having sine as the last activation function is essential especially when our function is contructed by a composite of sine functions.

-### Theory
-MLPs have difficulty learning high frequency functions, a phenomenon referred to in the literature as "spectral bias"

-NTK theory suggests that this is because standard coordinate-based MLPs correspond to kernels with a rapid frequency falloff, which effectively prevents them from being able to represent the high-frequency components in functions and content present in natural images and scenes [reference](https://arxiv.org/pdf/2006.10739.pdf)

-The outputs of a network throughout gradient descent remain close to those of a linear dynamical system whose convergence rate is governed by the eigenvalues of the NTK matrix.
-Analysis of the NTK’s eigendecomposition shows that its eigenvalue spectrum decays rapidly as a function of frequency, which explains the widely-observed "spectral bias" of deep networks towards learning low-frequency functions

 ### TODO:
 insert images/plots and more latex formulas about NTK into the doc